How can you create a profitable coupon blog when there are so many competitors?

 This lets you quickly populate a blog with coupons without having to slog through every listing.

-You’ll notice some affiliate and favorites:
+You’ll notice some affiliates and favorites:

 - Coupons .com